Career NTTF Promotion Overview

 Candidates can withdraw their application for promotion in writing to the provost and the dean at any time before the provost's decision.

 By Oregon law, promotion files are considered to be part of the candidate’s personnel file and must be made available to the candidate upon request unless the candidate specifically waives access.
-Prior to solicitation of reviewers for NTTF promotion files – either internal or external to the UO – the candidate must decide and communicate in writing, signed and dated, his/her decision regarding access to the evaluation file.
-Sample waiver statements are provided below.
+Prior to solicitation of reviewers – either internal or external to the UO – the candidate must decide and communicate in writing, signed and dated, the decision regarding access to the evaluation file.

-If a candidate asks for guidance in choosing which waiver option to declare, he/she may be provided with factual information but cannot be pressured to choose a particular option.
+If a candidate asks for guidance in choosing which waiver option to declare, factual information can be provided with no pressure to choose a particular option.
 Most candidates choose the full waiver, but some choose to retain full access, and others choose to retain partial access – most often to evaluations prepared by evaluators affiliated with UO.
-Some individuals decline to review files for which access has not been waived, and it is for this reason that the waiver status must be communicated to the reviewers.
+Some external or internal reviewers decline to review files for which access has not been waived, and it is for this reason that the waiver status must be communicated to the reviewers.

-Sample waiver language is available on the page for preparing NTTF promotion files.
+Sample waiver language is available on the page for preparing Career NTTF promotion files.

 Solicitation of reviewers

-In many cases, evaluations of NTTF for promotion are carried out internally; that is to say, letters of evaluation are obtained from only supervisors and/or other UO employees and there are no letters from reviewers external to the University of Oregon.
+In many cases, evaluations for promotion are carried out internally; that is to say, letters of evaluation are obtained from only supervisors and/or other UO employees and there are no letters from reviewers external to the University of Oregon.
 At a minimum, a letter of evaluation from the candidate’s supervisor is required (e.g., department head for instructors, research mentor for research NTTF).
-Details of the review process will be enunciated in each unit’s NTTF evaluation and promotion criteria documents currently being developed.
-As these documents are completed and approved, they will be made available online at the Academic Affairs website and in the unit; until they are approved, units should carry out the promotion review according to their prior practice.
+Details of the review process will be enunciated in each unit’s NTTF evaluation and promotion criteria policies.

 Preparing the dossier and supplementary file

 After the candidate has provided the required materials, the unit should begin preparing the dossier for internal review.
-If external evaluations are called for by the unit’s NTTF promotion policy, dossier preparation can occur while awaiting receipt of the appropriate complement of external evaluations.
-To begin the process of file assembly, please provide the Office of Academic Affairs the following via email:
+If external evaluations are called for by the unit’s promotion policy, dossier preparation can occur while awaiting receipt of the appropriate complement of external evaluations.

-For detailed information and guidance on preparing the dossier and supplementary file, please see Academic Affairs’ page on preparing the NTTF promotion file.
+For detailed information and guidance on preparing the dossier and supplementary file, please see preparing the NTTF promotion file.

 Unit committee review and recommendation

-Most but not all units constitute personnel or promotion committees to carry out the initial review of the dossier.
-(Some units simply define all eligible faculty in the unit as the committee responsible for the initial review.)
-The unit’s shared governance policy will clearly establish whether or not such a committee is to be convened.
-If such a committee is used, it should of course include only faculty eligible to vote on the case.
+Most unit policies indicate that a personnel or promotion committee will to carry out the initial review of the dossier.
 If there are too few eligible faculty members to form a review committee within the candidate’s unit, the unit head should consult with the dean (or vice president or vice provost, as appropriate) to establish a committee, drawing appropriate faculty members from outside the unit.
 While there is no requirement to consult with the candidate regarding the selection of members for such a committee, it is reasonable to do so in order to avoid any potential concerns about the appropriateness of the committee.

 The unit committee should review, evaluate, and critically discuss the full file.
 Following this discussion, the committee should conduct a vote by signed ballot.
 The signed ballots should be confidentially retained; only the final vote tally is to be revealed in the committee’s report.

-Given the wide range of positions and instructional responsibilities held by NTTF, it is difficult to provide general guidance for the review and analysis of an NTTF promotion file.
+Given the wide range of positions and instructional responsibilities held by career NTTF, it is difficult to provide general guidance for the review and analysis of a promotion file.
 Representative matters for consideration are listed below; relevant elements from this list should be complemented by other considerations appropriate to the particular candidate for promotion.

 - The report from the unit committee should provide an analysis of the case that goes beyond what may be gleaned from the candidate’s curriculum vitae.
 Since this is the first of several stages of internal review, it is important that the committee present all aspects of the case fully.
 The review should be one of analysis, not advocacy, and it should present a critical evaluation of the candidate’s strengths and weaknesses relative to the standards of the unit and discipline.